We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The Orbea Orca M30 is a stupendous bike.
-It’s a high-end of the mid-range and our impressions are overall very positive.
+It’s at the top end of the mid-range and our impressions are overall more than positive.

 The Orbea Orca M30 2018 has arrived with a brand-new frame, so the new version is even slimmer and more aggressive than the previous one.
 The Basque company is not messing around because of the collaboration they have established with the pro team Cofidis.